MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/windowsserverbackup/Backup-ACL.md

 ```

 ### -LogPath
-Specifies a path to store the log.
+Specifies a full path for the log file.

 ```yaml
 Type: String